 View and Stunning Sunsets

 Surrounded by tropical beaches, beautiful turquoise waters, palm trees and the purest sands, the Taj Exotica Resort and Spa is a gorgeous destination in the Maldives.
 The 5-star island resort is a perfect get-away for those who seek silence and some peace.
 We woke up every morning eager to see the sunrise from our patio.
 The sky began its wonderful transformation around 5:30 am, what better than enjoying that with some freshly made carrot and ginger juice.
 The sunsets were equally impressive – Maldivian sunsets paint the sky such pretty shades of pink, purple and coral that I have never seen anywhere else.

 The resort and the setting are impressive, the service impeccable and the privacy one can get is unparalleled.
 We didn’t see many drones and selfie stick toting crowd.
-We had The level of luxury is astonishing but not over the top that it is snooty.
+The level of luxury is astonishing but not over the top that it is snooty.
 It was a busy season while we visited but still most places like the beaches and swings we had to ourselves, there was never an issue finding lounge chairs or quiet corners.
 I should mention that there was always cool water readily available in the room and in the wicker baskets on beaches chilled perfectly in eco-friendly reusable bottles.

 The resort had a resident marine biologist does an evening stingray feeding on the beach and a shark feeding near one of the restaurants.
 They also share interesting information about Marine life in the area.
 Besides the colorful fishes the kids saw when they went snorkeling, I was able to see several schools of fishes and some coral without even getting into the water.
 The water was so crystal clear that we could see it so clearly.
 We even saw a few birds and a couple of bats at night.
 Taj Exotica offers snorkeling excursions and help arrange sunset cruises on traditional dhoni boats.

 Photo Spots at Taj Exotica Resort & Spa Maldives